 Fanny didn't continue on to the summit of the mountain, despite the fact she was wearing less restricting wear than the other ladies in the group.

 In fact, she revealed years later, she was never to climb the mountain again.

-Fanny married in 1888, becoming Fanny Bayley.
+Fanny married in 1888, becoming Fanny Bayly.
 She and her husband farmed in the Manaia district.
 The couple moved to England and during World War I Fanny worked in a munitions factory before nursing in an army hospital.

 Returning to New Plymouth Fanny was made an honorary member of the Mount Egmont Alpine Club in 1928.
 She died in New Plymouth aged 82.